Robert-Xsa/Sarcasm-Detector-Using-Embeddings/README.md

 The idea is that the knowledge acquired during the training of a model on one task can be useful for improving the performance of a model on a different task.
 This is particularly beneficial when the amount of labeled data for the target task is limited, as transfer learning allows the model to leverage knowledge gained from a larger dataset in the source task.

 There are different ways to perform transfer learning, but two common approaches are:

+**Feature Extraction**

+In this approach, a pre-trained model is used as a fixed feature extractor.
+The early layers of the model, which capture generic features, are retained, and only the later layers specific to the original task are replaced or retrained for the new task.

+**Fine-tuning**

+In fine-tuning, a pre-trained model is further trained on the new task with a smaller learning rate.
+This allows the model to adapt to the specific characteristics of the new task while retaining some of the knowledge acquired during the original training.